 Social media apps are another forté of the Mac.
 I’m sure you have heard all the buzz about Clubhouse, a voice-based social media app that runs only on the iPhone.
 It’s a cross between talk radio, CB radio, and the world of podcasting, which was also conceived initially on the Mac.

-Among a new cadre of social media tools are Discord, Signal, Tweetdeck, and WhatsApp.
+Among a new cadre of social-media tools are Discord, Signal, Tweetdeck, and WhatsApp.
 I did not reinstall Skype and Telegram since those apps appear to have lost currency.
-Another major category of apps are notes apps.
+Another fast-growing category is notes apps.
 As a researcher, I’m on an endless quest to find the best note-taking and -saving apps.
 My list now includes Bear, Day One, Evernote Legacy, and Microsoft OneNote.

 This list does not include the dozen or so applications Apple provides for free, including GarageBand, Keynote, Numbers, News, Notes, Pages, Reminders, etc. Besides also using Notes as a quick-and-dirty personal notes app, it’s clear that Reminders has grown so much in power that it has become a capable to-do list manager.
 Since most calendaring and to-do apps, like Things, end up integrating Reminders, it’s a great tool to keep things simple, so to speak.
 While Things is a universal app, it costs $50, so I’m helping you save money too.

 Here’s the list of 63 applications my M1 MacBook can’t live without:

 |Exporter for Contacts||1.13.1||✓||Contact Management|